Location: Botswana, countrywide

 Actions to Take:

 - Be cautious and vigilant as you go about your daily routine.
 Avoid walking or jogging alone, even in the daytime.
 Travel with a companion or group if possible.
-There is safety in numbers.
 Stay alert when entering or exiting your vehicle or residence.

 - Do not drink and drive.
-Please have a designated driver if you choose to drink.
-Drive with caution and avoid travel at night if possible, especially near the end of the month.
+Avoid travel at night if possible, especially near the end of the month.

 - Make sure your vehicle is in good operational condition.
 Always leave space between your car and the car in front of you in case you need to maneuver out.